neil314159/portfolio-project-2/README.md

 * [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
     * Chrome Developer Tools were used to debug programming logic errors by logging variables to the console.
 * [Wave Web Accessibility Tool](https://wave.webaim.org)
-    * The Wave Tool generated a report which highlighted potential areaas of concern for users with accessibilty concerns.
+    * The Wave Tool generated a report which highlighted potential problems for users with accessibilty concerns.

 ## Testing